Free vegan keto calculator

 Vitamin B12

-This is non-negotiable.
 B12 is primarily found in animal products.
-Deficiencies can lead to fatigue and nerve damage.
-Use a high-quality methylcobalamin supplement or consume fortified nutritional yeast daily.
-You can read more about B12 importance on Healthline.
+Use a high-quality methylcobalamin supplement daily.

 Iron & Zinc